rickhallett/wordwatch/README.md

 ## Challenges and solutions

-Challenge:

-- Attempted to construct a re-usable TopicElement component that could generate HTML on the fly, see commit history.
+- Challenge: Attempted to construct a re-usable TopicElement component that could generate HTML on the fly, see commit history.
 This ended up proving more problematic than it was worth.

-Solution:

-- Reverted back to separate component for each topic popularity.
+- Solution: Reverted back to separate component for each topic popularity.

-Challenge:

-- Jest kept throwing error about illegal hooks at the top of App.jsx.
+- Challenge: Jest kept throwing error about illegal hooks at the top of App.jsx.
 The [React docs](https://reactjs.org/warnings/invalid-hook-call-warning.html) and other searches didn't provide a clear solution; attempted various combinations of custom hooks, checking for React/react-dom duplicate object instances and implementing act() within the relevant test.

-Solution:

-- Stick to component tests, rather than directly targeting the App parent component.
-Its probably worth noting I have almost no experience with unit testing browser output.

-Challenge:
+- Solution: removing all setState from App render cycles

-- Getting react testing library to wait for wordcloud re-render
+- Challenge: Getting react testing library to wait for wordcloud re-render

 ---